-Building permits and construction starts: From October 2022 to September 2023 (in this section: the "Period"), building permits were issued for 73,210 apartments, a decrease of approx. 7.1% compared with the same period last year.
-In addition, over the Period, construction commenced for approx. 61,620 apartments, a decrease of 14.4% compared with the same period last year.
-Approx. 47.2% of all apartments for which construction began are in the Central and Tel Aviv Districts (24.3% and 22.9%, respectively).
-It is noted that approx. 10.9% apartments out of all construction starts are designated for rental.
+Building permits and construction starts: From October 2023 to September 2024 (in this section: the "Period"), building permits were issued for 72,180 apartments, a decrease of approx. 2.3% compared with the same period last year.
+In addition, the Period saw the commencement of construction of approx. 58,470 apartments, a decrease of 9.7% compared with the same period last year.
+Approx. 43.3% of all apartments for which construction began are located in the Central and Tel Aviv Districts (23.4% and 19.9%, respectively).
+Of note, approx. 6.8% of the apartments for which construction began are designated for rental.

-Construction completion: Compared with construction starts, during the Period, the construction of approx. 54,470 apartments was completed, an increase of 7.2% compared with the same period last year71.
+Construction completion: Compared with construction starts, during the Period, the construction of approx. 54,110 apartments was completed, a decrease of approx. 6.1% compared with the same period last year.

 The gap between the rate of construction starts and completion and the increase in the number of households in Israel reflects a decrease in supply with a simultaneous increase in the demand for housing, mainly in the center of Israel.
-This trend creates a lasting housing shortage in Israel, which intensifies over time.72 https://www.cbs.gov.il/he/mediarelease/DocLib/2021/445-1/15_21_445b.pdf
+This trend creates a lasting housing shortage in Israel, which intensifies over time.

-70 Published by the CBS on 29 December 2021: Physical Assets of Households - Characteristics of Residential Apartments, Findings from a Long-Term Survey 2018-2019; see the following link:
+&lt;sup>61 Published by the CBS on 29 December 2021: Physical Assets of Households - Characteristics of Residential Apartments, Findings from a Long-Term Survey 2018-2019; see the following link: